erszcz/msc-thesis/dfly-multiboot.md

 the end of the `.data` section and of the kernel binary.
-In a userspace program there's no (or little) use for such symbols, but the kernel uses them for calculating the offset and size of the `.bss` section which the it must initialize itself.
+In a userspace program there's no (or little) use for such symbols, but the kernel uses them for calculating the offset and size of the `.bss`[^ft:bss] section which the it must initialize itself.

-### Modifying the linker script
+[^ft:bss]: `.bss` is a traditional name of a section in the object file
+            containing uninitialized data; since this data has no explicit value, there's no point in assigning storage space for this section in an object file.
+            The name stands for _block started by symbol_.

 The language accepted by `ld` has constructs for setting symbol/section virtual addresses, overriding their linear (or load) addresses,